dbt-labs/docs.getdbt.com/website/docs/reference/artifacts/dbt-artifacts.md

 - **catalog**: produced by `docs generate`
 - **sources**: produced by `source snapshot-freshness`

-## Common Artifact Metadata
+## Common metadata

 <Changelog>New in v0.19.0</Changelog>

-All artifacts produced by dbt include a `metadata` dictionary.
+All artifacts produced by dbt include a `metadata` dictionary with these properties:

 - `dbt_version`: Version of dbt that produced this artifact.
 - `dbt_schema_version`: URL of this artifact's schema.
 See notes below.